jcbvm/i18n-editor/README.md

 # i18n-editor [![Build Status](https://travis-ci.org/jcbvm/i18n-editor.svg?branch=master)](https://travis-ci.org/jcbvm/i18n-editor)

-This application lets you manage multiple translations files at once.
+This application lets you manage multiple translations files at once.<br>

-The application supports translation files with the following formats:
+The editor supports translation files with the following formats:
 - `JSON`
 - `ES6` (JSON wrapped in a javascript ES6 module)
 - `Properties` (java properties files, for example to be used for a `ResourceBundle`).